Joseph A. Lombardo

 DWI and DUI checkpoints are a subject of ongoing controversy.
 Their proponents feel they are a perfectly reasonable safety measure which curb fatalities and boost road safety.
 Their detractors say they are invasive, unnecessary, and downright unconstitutional.
 But, like it or not, such stops are upheld in New Jersey.
 Last Sunday, a massive post-concert checkpoint screened nearly 200 motorists outside the PNC Bank Arts Center — but happily, resulted in no DWI arrests.
 What should you do if you’re stopped at sobriety checkpoint in New Jersey?

-Country Concert DWI Checkpoint Declared a Success
+Country Concert DWI Checkpoint Declared a Success in New Jersey

 The stereotypical country song begins with a cheating spouse, and concludes with a heartbroken trip to the bottle.
 So perhaps it’s unsurprising that a Luke Bryan show at the PNC Bank Arts Center last Sunday prompted state troopers to set up a huge DWI checkpoint to intercept tipsy fans.
 According to State Trooper Jeff Flynn, officers stopped roughly 25% of all vehicles leaving the concert and entering the Garden State Parkway heading south.
 Despite the large number of stops — 193 in total — not a single intoxicated driving arrest was made.

 (There was, admittedly, one other arrest: a single man was taken in for disorderly conduct.)

 Trooper Flynn says, “We consider the checkpoint a success.”

 This success can probably be attributed to advance warning on social media.
 On the Friday prior to the concert, state police posted messages to Facebook and other sites in hopes of discouraging drunk driving ahead of time.
 The plan seems to have worked, and New Jersey law enforcement has decided to continue posting heads-up messages going forward.